Mobile Monetization Agenda Interview with Mobyaffiliates

-Most of mediation systems consider the ad network’s own calculated eCPM rate and impression to create a waterfall.
+Most mediation systems consider the ad network’s own calculated eCPM rate and impression to create a waterfall.
 Though, the definition of an impression may alter in each ad network; so, the comparison of eCPM rates is like comparing apples to pears.
-That causes the wrong ordering in waterfall.
-Admost counts each impression from each ad network with same methodology and only uses the revenue data of ad networks as a base to calculate eCPM rates for comparing apples to apples.
+That causes the wrong ordering in the waterfall.
+Admost counts each impression from each ad network with the same methodology and only uses the revenue data of ad networks as a base to calculate eCPM rates for comparing apples to apples.
 So, the order of ad networks in the waterfall is very accurate.

 There is no cash flow through Admost, all the payments are taken from the ad networks’ own accounts as usual.

 What do you think the big themes for mobile advertising are going to be in 2017?

 In 2017, the mobile advertising market will continue its growth with new opportunities.
 New players will join the competition from all around the world, though it seems big ad networks still dominate the market.

 The video placements seem to continue its growth with the increment on both the demand/ supply side and new styles and types will come up to increase the conversion.
 We may see more native video types to take the attention of the users in 2017.

 What are your thoughts about video format exponential growth this year?
 Can you think of a time when all mobile ads will go video, leaving the static images behind?

 The video format will continue its incremental growth in 2017 with new strategies and more brands transition to digital advertising, in addition to the increasing number of publishers.
 But, I think that static ads will not be overdue to the internet speed and data sizes and the cost of video advertising in short term.